Quantifying the Uncertainty of Foundation Models with Singular Value Ensembles: Singular Value Ensemble

+\paragraph{Parameter Efficiency.} Per ensemble member, SVE adds $\min(m, n)$ trainable singular values per weight matrix, plus $m$ bias entries when the layer has a bias.
+For a transformer with $L$ layers and hidden dimension $d$, applying SVE to the four attention projections (each $d \!\times\! d$) and the two MLP layers ($d \!\times\!
+4d$ and $4d \!\times\! d$) contributes $6d$ singular values and $9d$ bias entries per layer per member.
+The total overhead relative to the base model weights is:

-for typical hidden dimensions $d$ (e.g., 768) and ensemble sizes $M$ (e.g., 4-16).
-We additionally allocate a separate classification head per ensemble member, adding $M \cdot d \cdot C$ parameters for $C$ classes, which remains a negligible overhead for most applications.
+for $d = 768$ and $M \leq 8$.
+For bias-free architectures (e.g., LLaMA), the bias term vanishes, and the overhead reduces to $(M-1)/(2d)$, which is even smaller, only $\approx 0.2\%$ for LLaMA-2-7B ($d = 4096$) at $M = 16$.
+We additionally allocate a separate classification head per ensemble member, adding $M \cdot d \cdot C$ parameters for $C$ classes, which remains negligible for most applications.
+Further parameter efficiency can be achieved by adapting only a subset of the weight matrices; see Appendix~\ref{app:partial_layers}.